 Figure 6.
-Subjective view of the subject's operation.
+Subjective view of the user's experience.

-The 3D head pointer’s control cursor (the red ball in the center of Figure 6) appears 65 cm in front of the eye.
-Simultaneously, the target sphere with a 10-cm diameter (the blue transparent sphere in the upper right corner of Figure 6) appears at any of the eight locations at a ± 30-cm height, ± 20-cm width, and ± 20-cm depth, and positioned ±20-cm from the cursor.
+The 3D head pointer’s control cursor (the red ball in the centre of Figure 6) appears 65 cm in front of the eyes.
+Simultaneously, the target sphere with a 10-cm diameter (the blue transparent sphere in the upper-right corner of Figure 6) appears at any of the eight locations at a ± 30-cm height, ± 20-cm width and ± 20-cm depth, and it is positioned ± 20 cm from the cursor.

-The participant aligns the cursor to the center of the target sphere by using the 3D head pointer.
+The participant aligns the cursor with the centre of the target sphere by using the 3D head pointer.

-When the participant perceives that he/she has reached the center of the target sphere, they verbalize the completion of the instruction.
-As shown in Figure 7, the target sphere has a reference frame with its origin at the center of the sphere.
-Accordingly, the participant adjusts the position of the cursor.
+When the participant perceives that they have reached the centre of the target sphere, they verbalise the completion of the instruction.
+As shown in Figure 7, the target sphere has a reference frame with its origin at the centre of the sphere.
+The participant adjusts the position of the cursor accordingly.

 Steps (1)–(4) are performed for all eight target sphere positions.

-The above-mentioned procedure was performed by two groups of six participants each.
+In the present study, the above-mentioned procedure was performed by two groups of six participants each.
 The experiments were performed once under different conditions for each group.
 Table 1 shows the experimental conditions and group distribution.
-Group 1 was asked to perform the same tasks as described, but with a predefined time limit for instruction execution.
-Group 2 was asked to perform the experiment either with or without an IDF.
+Group 1 was asked to perform the tasks described above, but with a predefined time limit for instruction execution, while group 2 was asked to perform the experiment either with or without an IDF.

 Table 1.
 The experimental conditions and group distribution.